avigautam/avigautam/README.md

-- 👋 Hi, I’m Avinash Gautam
+- 👋 Hi, I’m Avinash Gautam, certified Azure Developer Associate
-- 👀 Specialized in Java 8 and Java 9
+- 👀 Specialized in Java 8, Java 9 and Azure development
 - 🌱 Currently learning Java 11 certification related content on Oracle University and Udemy
-- 💞️ Looking to collaborate on Java, SpringBoot, VueJs and JUnit5
+- 💞️ Looking to collaborate on: Java, SpringBoot, VueJs, Azure and JUnit5
 - 📫 Reach me on 8655013072

 <!---